ClaireCJS/clairecjs_bat/README.md

 # At this point, everything is installed!!!
 ### The only problems you have at this point should be mostly-false error messages related to configuration.

-1. To deal with mostly-false error messages, and to get our extra functionality working, you will need to edit ```c:\bat\environm.btm```, our central script that manages E-V-E-R-Y-T-H-I-N-G in a manner akin to unix .init/.rc files.<BR>
+1. To deal with mostly-false error messages, and to get our extra functionality working, you will need to edit ```c:\bat\environm.btm```.
+The goal is for it to produce *no* output when it runs.
+This is where E-V-E-R-Y-T-H-I-N-G is managed (a bit like unix .init/.rc files on steroids).<BR>
-	Examples of some things defined in this central script are Harddrive variables to eradicate hard-coded paths, drive-to-machine mappings to make every harddrive in the house/lan accessible to every other computer in the house/lan, repository locations for validating and backing up all your various collections.
-Secret things, like passwords, API keys, and IP addresses, might better belong in ```private.env```
+	Examples of some things defined in this central script are harddrive variables to eradicate hard-coded paths, drive-to-machine mappings to make every harddrive in the house/lan accessible to every other computer in the house/lan, repository locations for validating and backing up all your various collections. <BR>
+	Secret things, like passwords, API keys, and IP addresses, can be stored in ```private.env```
-    * The goal is for ```environm.btm``` to produce *no* output when it runs.
+    * Again, the goal is for ```environm.btm``` to produce *no* output when it runs.
       So let's get on that 😂😂😂

 ---------------------------------